MEET KASLEY

-Social scientist by training, innovative leader in practice,
+Social scientist by training, innovative leader in practice, human connector at heart.

 SHORT BIO

-Kasley Killam, MPH, is a leading expert in social health and the award-winning author of The Art and Science of Connection: Why Social Health is the Missing Key to Living Longer, Healthier, and Happier.
-As a graduate of the Harvard School of Public Health, sought-after advisor and keynote speaker, and founder of Social Health Labs, Killam has been improving global well-being through connection for over a decade.
-Her collaborations with organizations like Google, the US Department of Health and Human Services, and the World Economic Forum contribute to building more socially healthy products, workplaces, and communities.
-Killam’s insights are featured in outlets such as The New York Times, Forbes, NPR, Scientific American, Psychology Today, and The Washington Post.
-Connect at www.kasleykillam.com.
+Kasley Killam is a leading expert in social health and author of The Art and Science of Connection: Why Social Health is the Missing Key to Living Longer, Healthier, and Happier.
+As a Harvard-trained social scientist, 2X TED speaker, sought-after advisor, and award-winning founder, Killam has been dedicated to improving well-being through human connection for nearly 15 years.
+Globally recognized for her thought leadership on social health, Killam’s collaborations with top organizations like Google, the US Department of Health and Human Services, and the World Economic Forum contribute to building more socially healthy products, workplaces, and communities.
+Discover her insights in outlets like The New York Times, Forbes, NPR, CNBC, and The Washington Post and join her newsletter community at www.kasleykillam.com.

-FULL BIO + MEDIA KIT
+MEDIA KIT

 Join the Social Health Newsletter Community